John Justin: Early life

 John Justinian de Ledesma was born in Knightsbridge, London, England, the son of a well-off Argentine rancher.
-Though he grew up on his father's ranch, he was educated at Bryanston School in Bryanston, Dorset.
+Though he grew up on his father's estancia, he was educated at Bryanston School in Bryanston, Dorset.
 He developed an interest in flying and became a qualified pilot at the age of 12, though he was not allowed to fly solo at the time because of his age.

 Acting career

-He became interested in acting at a young age.
+Justin became interested in acting at a young age.
 By the age of 16, he had joined the Plymouth Repertory.
 In 1937, he briefly trained with the Royal Academy of Dramatic Art, but did not like it and soon joined the repertory company of John Gielgud.
 Among the plays he appeared in was Dear Octopus.

 The Thief of Bagdad

-In 1938, he auditioned for and was cast the role for which he is perhaps best remembered, Ahmad in the 1940 version of The Thief of Bagdad, opposite Sabu.
+In 1938, he auditioned for and was cast in the role for which he is perhaps best remembered, Ahmad in the 1940 version of The Thief of Bagdad, opposite Sabu.
 To do so, he had to sign a seven-year contract with Alexander Korda.